LAST UPDATED ON: October 27, 2014

 The mother of all boot flags.
 Entering -v into the bootloader turns on verbose mode, which is absolutely critical for fixing any Hackintosh issue.
 Verbose mode displays every single process that takes place during your bootup of Mac OS X. It can be rather intimidating, as it will display hundreds of lines of commands during the bootup process.
 However, if your Hackintosh isn't booting, then verbose mode should freeze at the exact point where the bootup process is tripping up.
 Take a photo of what verbose mode says when the bootup freezes.
-You can then post that photo on a Hackintosh forum to look for help, or try to use the results of verbose mode to guess what your problem is by yourself.
+You can then post that photo on a Hackintosh forum to look for help, or check out our guide to reading verbose mode in order to figure out what the problem is on your own.

 Turns on safe mode.
 Mac OS X in safe mode ignores all kext files and boot settings except those which are absolutely necessary to booting the system.
 Safe mode is useful if you're trying to run the Mac OS X installer on a PC that's not fully compatible with Mac OS X. Also, if you accidentally installed a kext file that's messing up your Hackintosh, booting into safe mode may work around the problem.
-In safe mode, you can then remove the offending kext from /Extra/Extensions in your main hard drive (if you're running Mac OS X Snow Leopard), or /System/Library/Extensions (if you're running Mac OS X Lion or Mountain Lion).
+In safe mode, you can then remove the offending kext from /Extra/Extensions in your main hard drive (if you're running Mac OS X Snow Leopard), or /System/Library/Extensions (if you're running Mac OS X Lion, Mountain Lion, or Mavericks).